sanchit0831/ParaBank_selenium_automation/README.md

+# Parabank Automation Project

+This project automates the core functionalities of the [Parabank Online Banking Application](https://parabank.parasoft.com/parabank/index.htm) using **Selenium**, **TestNG**, and **Cucumber** with **Data-Driven Testing**.

+---

+## 🚀 About The Project

-In this automation exercise, you'll automate core functionalities of the Parabank online banking application using Selenium, TestNG, and Cucumber with Data-Driven Testing.
-The key test scenarios include:
+In this automation exercise, the following key scenarios have been automated:

-Register a New Account: Automate the user registration process by filling out dynamic data (like name, address, and credentials) using data-driven testing from Cucumber's Scenario Outline.
-This allows testing registration with multiple sets of user data.
-Log in to the Application: Log in with different sets of credentials to validate both successful and unsuccessful login attempts.
-Use data-driven testing to verify login functionality for multiple users.
+### 1. 📝 Register a New Account
+- Automates the user registration process using **Scenario Outline** in Cucumber.
+- Dynamically fills form fields like name, address, and credentials.
+- Tests with multiple data sets to ensure robustness of registration flow.

+### 2. 🔐 Login to the Application
+- Validates login functionality using multiple sets of user credentials.
+- Covers both successful and unsuccessful login attempts using data-driven testing.

-Create a New Savings Account: Once logged in, automate the creation of a savings account.
+### 3. 💰 Create a New Savings Account
+- Automates the creation of a new savings account after login.

-Transfer Amount Between Accounts: Automate the process of transferring funds between accounts.
+### 4. 🔄 Transfer Amount Between Accounts
+- Automates the fund transfer process from one account to another.

+---